Notes on the Geography of Thailand: Bangkok

 Interior of the bot or assembly hall (Sanskrit chaitya) at Wat Po.
 Rama I's ashes are under the image of the Buddha, which is of gilt bronze.
 Images of Buddha's eight disciples are on the altar tiers.

 Wat Po is still active.

 Outside the bot is a set of chedis, stupas commemorating Thai kings.
 Four stand in this cluster: they include a green one built by Rama I and on the axis of the bot, two white and yellow ones by Rama III and a blue one by Mongkut, Rama IV.

 A vihara or image house at Wat Po contains a 46-meter reclining Buddha.

 The Buddha's footprints have been an object of veneration from early in the Christian era, when the Buddha was first represented by statues.
 Hence the attention to his feet--in this case with mother-of-pearl toe prints

-Although Bangkok recreated Ayutthaya in a new location, Chinese influence was strong.
-King Taksin, Rama I's predecessor and the man responsible for moving the Thai capital down-river from Ayutthaya, had been half-Chinese.
-He had encouraged Chinese to settle in Bangkok--the flow wasn't checked until 1929--and they clustered primarily in Sampheng, Bangkok's Chinatown.
+Although Bangkok recreates Ayutthaya in a new location, Chinese influence was also strong.
+King Taksin, Rama I's predecessor and the man responsible for moving the Thai capital down-river from Ayutthaya, had been half-Chinese himself and had encouraged Chinese to settle in Bangkok--the flow wasn't checked until 1929.
+They clustered primarily in Sampheng, Bangkok's Chinatown.
 Trade with China has been a staple of Bangkok ever since.
 Here, a Chinese camel at Wat Po.